Simple gym workout for beginners

 Gym workout for beginners

-Here’s a beginner’s workout that covers all the main muscle groups and doesn’t need you to use too many complicated machines – just the basics.
+Have you ever looked at the gym machines but not known what to do or how to use them?
+We’ve got you covered with this beginner’s workout that works the main muscle groups and doesn’t require too many complicated machines.
 Once you feel comfortable with these, you can move on and try your hand at other exercises.
 Don’t be shy!
 Make this the time to try the gym!

 Comfy clothes, shoes, towel and a water bottle.